 Tip #2 - Choose to Eat Well

 Or at the very least, choose to eat better.
-Unlike arresting a habit, such as nail-biting (one I gave up in the 8th grade), you can’t just stop eating, wherein lies the challenge.
+Unlike arresting a habit, such as nail-biting (one I gave up in Grade 8), you can't just stop eating, wherein lies the challenge!

 Small dietary changes can help you build a healthy relationship with food, which can lead you into making even bigger ones.
 Feed your body what it needs to thrive.
 Pay close attention to how you feel when you eat certain foods.
 Not only can certain foods trigger a flare, but “mood by food” can set you back.